s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-This is possible because `evalTaskInt` just like any other function on types that have instances for `Binary a`, `Typeable a`, and `NFData a` can be just delegated to `evalTaskBase`, which we behaves as follows: Starting off, it creates the channel that it wants to receive its input from with `(sendMaster, rec) <- newChan`.
+This is possible because `evalTaskInt` just like any other function on types that have instances for `Binary a`, `Typeable a`, and `NFData a` can be just delegated to `evalTaskBase`, which behaves as follows: Starting off, it creates the channel that it wants to receive its input from with `(sendMaster, rec) <- newChan`.
 Then it sends the `SendPort (Thunk a)` of this channel back to the master process via `sendChan inputPipe sendMaster` to then receive its actual input on the